What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 Below 50°F (10°C)

-- Base: Thermal underwear (synthetic only!)
+- Base: Thermal underwear (synthetic or merino only)

-- Add: Thin neoprene layers
+- Add: Thin neoprene layers or hydrofleece

-- Wetsuit: 4/3mm or thicker
+- Wetsuit: 4/3mm or thicker, or consider a drysuit

 - Consider: Drysuit instead for extended cold water paddling